Fire and rescue services

 There are limits on the sale of diesel and petrol for vehicles not registered in Brunei.

-Only use registered taxis and authorised limousines, which can be arranged through your hotel
+Only use registered taxis and authorised limousines.
+You can arrange them:

 International cruise lines stop over in Brunei.